Telling The Stories

 Our stories communicate the reality of the Holocaust to a new generation.
 Excerpts of Holocaust survivors' accounts are presented along with black and white portraiture and original music.

 Our acclaimed exhibitions have toured widely.
 From its launch in 2013 by NZ Prime Minister John Key, our first exhibition was staged in nineteen museums, galleries, and public spaces throughout New Zealand.
 January 2020 saw the launch of our latest exhibition “Auschwitz.
 Now.” at a UNIHRD event attended by 500.
 The exhibition was staged at NZ’s Parliament immediately prior to Covid-19 lockdown and later in Auckland in partnership with AUT University and then Elim College.
 Auschwitz.
-Now. recently completed an extended season at the National Army Museum, Waiouru, New Zealand.
-It is now on show in Wellsford.
-Some of our work was shown in Dubai and Berlin in 2022 and is presently on show in Australia.
+Now. recently completed an extended season at the National Army Museum, Waiouru, followed by a staging in Wellsford.
+We will continue to stage our exhibitions around New Zealand and will also establish a permanent Holocaust museum.